Crieff and Methven Junction Railway: History

-A railway link was suggested and on 14 July 1864 the Crieff and Methven Junction Railway obtained Parliamentary authorisation.
+A railway link was suggested and on 14 July 1864 the Crieff and Methven Junction Railway was authorised by the Crieff and Methven Junction Railway Act 1864 (27 & 28 Vict. c. clxxxix).
 The company's capital was £66,000.
 The line opened on 21 May 1866, from a junction with the Methven line a mile south of the Methven terminus.
 The line ran broadly west, following the Pow Water, entering the eastern margin of Crieff alongside the Crieff Junction line, and using that company's station facilities.

 The Crieff Junction line was absorbed by the Scottish Central Railway in 1865, and the Crieff and Methven Junction Railway was worked by the Scottish Central Railway until absorption by the Caledonian Railway in 1868.

 In the latter half of the century tourism developed considerably and Strathearn became a destination of great importance.
 Road tours were arranged from Crieff, and in 1893 the Crieff and Comrie Railway built westward from Crieff; this involved a new and more commodious station at Crieff.
 The Comrie line was extended still further, eventually reaching Lochearnhead and Balquhidder on the route of the Callander and Oban Railway.

 The importance of the town of Methven was considerably reduced in the later years of the nineteenth century, and the decline continued in the twentieth; the section from Methven Junction to Methven terminus closed to passengers on 27 September 1937.
 The remaining line was continuous from Crieff to Perth (Almond Valley Junction) and was operated by the Caledonian Railway as a single route.
 However carryings on the line declined as well, and on 1 October 1951 passenger traffic on the line ceased.
 Goods traffic continued until that too was discontinued on 11 September 1967.